paulikauro/RedstoneTools/README.md

 # RedstoneTools
 A collection of tools (mostly WorldEdit-related) for working with redstone

-Depends on these plugins: Item NBT Api, ProtocolLib and WorldEdit
+Depends on these plugins: [Item-NBT-API](https://github.com/tr7zw/Item-NBT-API) and [WorldEdit](https://github.com/EngineHub/WorldEdit)

 # Commands
 ## `//rstack`